abhi-codecraft/vue-paginate/README.md

-Here's a comprehensive `README.md` file for your Vue pagination component.
-It includes installation, usage, and other essential information to help users integrate and use the component effectively.
+Here's the updated `README.md` content with your `handlePageChange` event customized to a more generic form, so it's suitable for a broader audience.
+This version allows users to adapt the component for their specific data-fetching needs while keeping it understandable.

 ---